MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/holograms-101.md

 ---
-title: MR Basics 101 - Complete project with device
+title: HoloLens (1st gen) Basics 101 - Complete project with device
 description: Follow this coding walkthrough using Unity, Visual Studio and HoloLens to learn the basics of Windows Mixed Reality.
 author: keveleigh
 ms.author: kurtie